infinum/eightshift-docs/website/docs/basics/block-manifest.md

 *native feature*

 This key provides you the ability to give an example mockup of your attributes.
-When you try to add a block to the editor, using the button in the main toolbar, you will have a preview image on the right.
+When you try to add a block to the editor using the button in the main toolbar, you will have a preview image on the right.
 The image generated here will actually be a rendered block with the attributes from the example key.
 We also use it in the storybook to mock attributes.
-More on this in the [storybook chapter](blocks-storybook)
+More on this in the [storybook chapter](blocks-storybook).

 ### attributes
 Attributes key is an object of attributes where you define and set up default values for a block.
 These attributes are then passed in the editor as props, and the PHP view part in the `$attributes` variable.
-We are using the same structure as described in [Block Editor documentation](https://developer.wordpress.org/block-editor/developers/block-api/block-attributes/).
+We are using the same structure as described in the [block editor documentation](https://developer.wordpress.org/block-editor/developers/block-api/block-attributes/).

 ### hasInnerBlocks
 `default: false`

 *custom feature*

 If the `hasInnerBlocks` key is set to true, the block's `save` method for inner blocks will be used.
-This method is used if the block has [`InnerBlocks`](https://github.com/WordPress/gutenberg/tree/master/packages/block-editor/src/components/inner-blocks).
+This method is used when the block has [`InnerBlocks`](https://github.com/WordPress/gutenberg/tree/master/packages/block-editor/src/components/inner-blocks).
 In the PHP view file, you will have the `$innerBlockContent` variable available.
 Here is an example of what happens in the back:

 ```js
   save = () => createElement(InnerBlocks.Content);